mark-mansfield/react-animation-test/README.md

 1. to fully harness the power of GSAP in react
 2. to use SVG source graphics from external sources
-3. to work withexternal data API
+3. to work with external data API